 From 5 July 2021, it is an offence in Queensland for any adult not to report sexual offending against a child by another adult to police.
 This places a legal duty on all adults to report sexual offences against children unless they have a reasonable excuse not to.

-For this law, a child means a person under the 16 or a person under 18 with an impairment of the mind.
+For this law, a child means a person under the age of 16, or a person under the age of 18 with an impairment of the mind.

 This law was introduced following the Royal Commission into Institutional Responses to Child Sexual Abuse which found that failing to report child sexual abuse to appropriate authorities allowed it to continue and prevented children from accessing the support they needed.